 Both Goold33 and Boovenberg34 have independently conducted a thorough analysis on the 11 rights of this test over human body parts.
-Goold argued that in theory all the 11 rights can be satisfied in one way or the other.
-35 While holding a similar view, Boovenberg highlighted three potential problematic areas associated with the use of this test, namely the right to security, the power to alienate (i.e. the power to sell, under the right to capital), and the liability to execution.
+Goold argued that in theory all the 11 rights can be satisfied in one way or the other.35 While holding a similar view, Boovenberg highlighted three potential problematic areas associated with the use of this test, namely the right to security, the power to alienate (i.e. the power to sell, under the right to capital), and the liability to execution.
 The authors will address his concerns below.

 Boovenberg argued that a person's right to security over his biological material is inconsistent with the general power of a State to expropriate such 'private property' subject to compensation, such as to conduct medical researches.
 There is indeed a defect in his logic.
 Assume for the contrary his argument is correct.
-Then one can also assert that a person's right to security over his flat does not concur with the State's general power to expropriation subject to compensation - since in general the State cannot freely exercise such power and it is subject to the stringent control under constitutional and administrative law.
-The state of the possibility that under certain circumstances the State can expropriate a person's body material e.g. preventing spread of a deadly virus.
-Another circumstance is removing hair found on a suspect's comb from his home for forensic examination.
+Then one can also assert that a person's right to security over his flat does not concur with the State's general power to expropriation subject to compensation - since in general the State cannot freely exercise such power and it is subject to the stringent control under constitutional and administrative law.36 Does it mean that a person's flat is not his property then?
+Obviously not.
+On the other hand, Boovenberg did not deny the possibility that under certain circumstances the State can expropriate a person's body material e.g. preventing spread of a deadly virus.37 Another circumstance is removing hair found on a suspect's comb from his home for forensic examination.